 Wellness is a journey, not a destination.

 I followed my passion and became an ADAPT Certified Functional Health Coach (via the Kresser Institute) to deepen my education on Functional Medicine, and to learn how to support others in achieving their goals.
-As a health coach and functional medicine guide, I help my clients build their support teams, tune into the wisdom of their own bodies, and experiment with often difficult (and always powerful) changes to the way they eat, live, & breathe.
+As a National Board Certified Health & Wellness Coach (NBC-HWC) and functional medicine guide, I help my clients build their support teams, tune into the wisdom of their own bodies, and experiment with often difficult (and always powerful) changes to the way they eat, live, & breathe.